Word Readability Statistics and Alternatives

 • Total sentences

-Why Don’t My Word Readability Stats Show
+Why Don’t My Readability Statistics in Word Show

 Check grammar checkbox needs to be enabled.